CannibalVox/cgoalloc/README.md

 * `DefaultAllocator` - calls cgo for Malloc and Free
 * `ThresholdAllocator` - If the malloc size is <= a provided value, use one allocator.
 Otherwise, use the other.
 Allocations made above the threshold size are stored in a map to enable `Free`.
 You can use this with a `FixedBlockAllocator` to use the default allocator for large requests.
 You could also use several to set up a multi-tiered FBA, I suppose.
 * `ArenaAllocator` - sits on top of another allocator.
 Exposes a FreeAll method which will free all memory allocated through the ArenaAllocator.
+ArenaAllocator is optimized for `FreeAll` and ordinary frees have a cost of O(N)

 ### Are these thread-safe?